-As indicated earlier, the NJTPA is responsible for developing a LRTP, TIP, air quality conformity, and annual UPWP for use in programming federal transportation funding for both planning activities and transportation projects within its planning area.
-As part of the Title VI requirements, the NJTPA's planning and programming activities seek to ensure compliance by annually collecting data on the region's residents in terms of age, race, income, English proficiency, disabilities and zero-vehicle households.
-This data will be used to analyze and measure transportation investment benefits and burdens to the protected population, including minority and low-income populations and others.
+As indicated earlier, the NJTPA is responsible for developing a LRTP, TIP, air quality conformity determination, and annual UPWP for use in programming federal transportation funding for both planning activities and transportation projects within its planning area.
+As part of the Title VI requirements, the NJTPA's planning and programming activities seek to ensure compliance by annually collecting data on the region's residents in terms of age, race, income, national origin, English proficiency, disabilities, sex and additional factors to consider.
+This data is used to analyze and measure transportation investment benefits and burdens to the protected population, including minority and low-income populations and others.
 Data gathering procedures will be reviewed regularly to ensure sufficiency of the data in meeting the requirements of the Title VI program.
 The NJTPA will use this information to inform not only the planning activities, but also support the TIP scoring criteria to ensure equitable investments in the region.